Resources for Communities

-Communities play an important role in supporting and strengthening all families.
-Providing children and youth with a sense of permanence in their home and family life is key to ensuring their health and success.
-When individuals, families, and communities become involved as foster parents, respite providers, volunteers, or mentors of children who need an adult role model—this provides the framework for families, especially those involved in foster care, to be the best they can be even under stress.
-Resources in this section provide information on how to become a foster parent and highlights other ways to contribute to the positive development of children and youth involved with foster care.
+Communities play a vital role in supporting the more than 400,000 children and youth involved in foster care.
+There's an overwhelming need for individuals, families, and communities to become involved as foster parents, respite providers, volunteers, or mentors of children who need an adult role model.
+These relationships provide the framework for developing a continuum of care that effectively supports families, especially those involved in foster care, to be the best they can be even under stress.
+Resources in this section outline who the children involved in foster care are, provide information on how to become a foster parent, and highlight other ways to contribute to the positive development of children and youth involved with foster care.

 Aging Out of Foster Care in America: The Projected Costs of Doing Nothing [Infographic]

 Provides information on the outcomes of youth who have aged out of foster care.
 This resource also highlights the absorbed community costs of these youth, such as wages lost as a result of dropping out of high school.

 |Series Title||Numbers and Trends|

 Raises awareness of the need for foster and adoptive families and supports States, Tribes, and territories in their efforts to connect families and children in foster care.
 On this website, families can find information about how to become a foster parent and support for foster parents and read inspiring stories of families who have fostered and adopted.
 On the AdoptUSKids Facebook page, a community of families share information about fostering and adopting.

 6 Foster Care Skills You Need to Know Before Being a Foster Parent